PySimpleGUI/PySimpleGUI/readme.md

 File Browse - Same as the Folder Browse except rather than choosing a folder, a single file is chosen.

 Read Form - This is an async form button that will read a snapshot of all of the input fields, but does not close the form after it's clicked.

+Realtime - This is another async form button.
+Normal button clicks occur after a button's click is released.
+Realtime buttons report a click the entire time the button is held down.

 While it's possible to build forms using the Button Element directly, you should never need to do that.
 There are pre-made buttons and shortcuts that will make life much easier.
 The most basic Button element call to use is `SimpleButton`